Sam Darnold's career-best season ends with a thud as he takes 9 sacks in playoff loss

 Rams quarterback Matthew Stafford followed with a 13-yard touchdown pass to backup tight end Davis Allen for a 24-3 halftime lead.

+“When there are people coming off the edge, it’s up to me to find a window to throw it,” Darnold said.
+“I felt like there were a lot of sacks I was responsible for.”

-After missing badly on several throws, Darnold finally threw a touchdown pass in the third quarter, finding T.J.
-Hockenson for a 26-yard score.
+Darnold managed to overcome some badly missed throws in the third quarter to find T.J.
+Hockenson on a 26-yard touchdown pass.
 The Vikings’ 2-point attempt failed, leaving them in a 27-9 hole — and on their way out of the playoffs.

 AP NFL: https://apnews.com/hub/nfl